Nadeen145/TeamTaub/README.md

 # TeamTaub
-“pricing page” for the new gaming company, “TeamTaub”.
+“Pricing page” for the new gaming company, “TeamTaub”.
 <br>
 TeamTaub gives its users great game streaming services and lots of cool options and features.
 <br>